Arlington Human Rights in the News

 Human Rights Complaints

 The Office of Human Rights handles complaints of discrimination in the workplace, housing, and places of public accommodation if you live, work, or do business in Arlington.
+Here is a list of complaints/forms to file:

 If you have a disability covered under the ADA, you're entitled to a reasonable accommodation should you need one.
 You can also file an ADA Grievance if you believe you have been discriminated against in County programs or services.

-Limited English Proficiency, Equal Employment Opportunity, Affirmative Action, and Title VI Compliance
+LEP, Equal Employment Opportunity, Affirmative Action, and Title VI Compliance

 The County provides interpretation and written translation for those with limited English Proficiency (LEP).
 The goal of the Equal Employment Opportunity (EEO) Policy and Affirmative Action (AA) Plan is to promote equality in the workplace.
 The Arlington County Office of Human Rights also has the responsibility of addressing Title VI/Civil Rights inquiries and complaints against the Arlington County Transit systems ART/STAR.